What to do in spring

 5. Bird watching

-The arrival of three of our iconic wading birds, curlew, golden plover and lapwings, to their breeding grounds on the high moors always seems too soon for the weather.
+The arrival of three of our iconic wading birds, curlew, golden plover and lapwings, to their breeding grounds on the high moorland always seems too soon for the weather.
 The first curlew’s cry comes over an icy wind, flouting the elements to declare winter over, as though it’s the bird that brings the new season in and not the other way round.
 After the curlew comes the lapwing with its distinctive ‘p’weet, p’weet’ call and spectacular acrobatic displays: falling and folding, folding and falling, then rising from within a whisker of the ground to loop the loop in triumph.

-Spring is also a good time to find goshawks and migrant birds in the forests and moors of the National Park while over on the coast, gannets and puffins make an appearance at Bempton.
+Spring is also a good time to find goshawks and migrant birds in the forests and moorland of the National Park while over on the coast, gannets and puffins make an appearance at Bempton.
 Don’t know where to look?
-Join expert guides from North York Moors Wildlife Photography Tours for a memorable day out on a nature safari, with the chance to see some of the area’s most iconic wildlife.
+Join expert guides from North York Moors Wildlife Tours for a memorable day out on a nature safari, with the chance to see some of the area’s most iconic wildlife.

 - Looking after